Skip to main content

 • LLM service credentials (e.g., OpenAI API key)

-• OIDC provider configured (for enterprise mode authentication)
+• OIDC provider configured (for authentication)

 • TLS certificate and key files (only for LoadBalancer/NodePort without Ingress; not needed when using Ingress with ACM/cert-manager)